raohy/601/mvsnet/README.md

 #### goal
-  make a tool which can turn several 2d images of an object into a 3d model
+  make a tool which can turn several 2d images of an object into a 3d model(expecially small object)

 #### approach
-  deep learning / mvsnet family
+  deep learning: MVSNet family

 #### dataset
   dtu: